axelarnetwork/axelar-gmp-sdk-solidity/.changeset/fair-trains-own.md

 '@axelar-network/axelar-gmp-sdk-solidity': patch
 ---

-fit: revert use named return changes
+reverted use of named return value in RolesBase to not change bytecode of InterchainToken